 In November 2018, GPB disclosed that the auditor for all GPB partnerships (Crowe LLP) resigned due to “perceived risks that Crowe determined fell outside of their internal risk tolerance.”
 See Cadez v.
 GPB Holdings, LP, et al (Del.
 Ch.
 CA No. 2019-0071-SG).

-After over a year, investors are still left asking what those perceived risks were and what exactly does it mean to them if they fell outside the auditor’s internal risk tolerance?
+One year later, investors are still wondering about those perceived risks and what it means to them if they fall outside the auditor’s internal risk tolerance parameters.

 GPB has never directly addressed these issues for investors.
-The financial advisors recommending investors to continue to “hold” their GPB investments have no additional information to answer these questions.
+The Certified Financial Planners recommending investors continue to “hold” their GPB investments have no additional information to answer these questions.

 Other GPB Capital News

 In those allegations, information (from 2016) appeared to suggest conflicts of interest, including investor funds potentially being utilized for personal business interests.
-The alleged whistleblower’s opinion appeared to be that GPB funds should not have been approved for sale to retail investors on the broker-dealer firm’s platform.
+The alleged whistleblower believed that GPB funds should not have been approved for sale to retail investors on the broker-dealer firm’s platform.
 See: Toni Caiazzo Neff v.
 PKS Holdings, LLC et al E.D.
 Pa.
 18-cv-01826.

 In June 2019, National Financial Services, one of the largest clearing firms in the United States, reportedly removed GPB from its platform and gave clients only 90 days to move those investments to another custodian firm.
 The decision to remove GPB Funds from the National Financial Services platform was purportedly made because GPB has “no clear value.”
 A GPB executive was quoted (anonymously) to clarify that “…just because the custodian and clearing firm don’t have a value doesn’t mean there is no value in the security.”
 See Investment News, on 6/17/19, Fidelity’s National Financial Raises More Questions About GPB Private Placements.
 Such statements do not appear to be enough to calm most investors in light of the list of other prior events.